Gibson Guitars explained

 Nut

 Choosing the correct nut is an essential part of your guitar.
-It will have an impact on your playability, and also the tone of your open strings.
-A nut is also important for keeping the strings in line with the headstock.
+It will have an impact on your playability and also the tone of your open strings.
+A nut is also necessary for keeping the strings aligned with the headstock.
 A nut can be made from bone, graphite, or plastic.

 The most common material used today is bone.
-This type of nut is considered to be the best for tone and tuning stability.
-Unlike manmade materials, bone is naturally stable.
+This nut type is considered the best for tone and tuning stability.
+Unlike artificial materials, bone is naturally stable.
 Depending on the density of the bone, it can have different spots that are harder or softer.
 Despite the variance, bone still makes a great guitar nut.

 Other materials used for guitar nuts include graphite and metal.
 These types of nuts are durable and have a bright sound.
 Some players prefer the sound of an ebony nut.
-Interestingly, an ebony nut can add depth and richness to an acoustic guitar.
+An ebony nut can add depth and richness to an acoustic guitar.

 Many guitar manufacturers, including Gibson, use TUSQ for their guitar parts.
 They have a variety of models and have been used for years by guitar makers around the world.